How to apply

 Proof of additional languages (only for MSc International Management/CEMS) Check the detailed instructions regarding the accepted form of language proof for the MSc International Management/CEMS programme.

-You will be updated on the status of the evaluation in the message centre of OLAF.
+After you have submitted your application in the Online Application Form (OLAF), you will be updated on the status of the evaluation in the OLAF message center.

 After your application has been evaluated by the admssions team, you will be notified of the outcome in OLAF.
 The possible outcomes of the evaluation are: